feast-dev/feast/docs/how-to-guides/adding-or-reusing-tests.md

 ### Is it an integration or unit test?

 - In an integration test, multiple modules of Feast are tested together.
-Integration tests also include testing of Feast components that connect to services outside of Feast(e.g connecting to gcp or aws clients).
+Integration tests mainly involve testing of Feast components that connect to services outside of Feast(e.g connecting to gcp or aws clients).
-    - Generally if the test requires the initialization of a feature store or an external environment in order to test (i.e using our universal test fixtures), it is probably an integration test.
+    - Generally if the test requires the initialization of a feature store in an external environment in order to test (i.e using our universal test fixtures), it is probably an integration test.
 - Unit tests, on the other hand, test individual classes or functions for class level behavior.
 Unit tests should not require pytest to spin up external services and should not need to access classes in other modules of Feast.

 ### Main Types of Tests

 ## Integration tests

-- E2E tests
+1. E2E tests
     - E2E tests test end-to-end functionality of Feast over the various codepaths(initialize a feature store, apply, and materialize).
     - The various codepaths include:
         - basic e2e tests for offline storages